BlenderEnvironments/2_Texturing_Basics/README.md

 Create more advanced materials and have a better understanding of combining nodes together.

-### Quick Tips: Node Wrangler Short Cuts
+### 26 Quick Tips: Node Wrangler Short Cuts

 **In this video (objectives)…**

 1. Learn about another couple of Node Wrangler short-cuts
-2. Improve our node based work flow.
+2. Improve our node based workflow.

 **After watching (learning outcomes)…**